-Throughout civilization, many cultures and religions often view animals as more than just animals.
-Most, if not all, have specific meanings and symbolisms tied to them.
-For example, some cultures and religions view animals and their interactions with them- whether it be in real life or in a dream as a way to receive messages from the spirit world, as signs of good luck, as warnings, a way to draw strength during difficult times, etc.
+Throughout civilization, a handful of cultures view the nightingale as more than just a flying creature and its melodious songs.
+Most have specific meanings and symbolism tied to them.
+Several traditions view animals and their interactions with them as a way to receive messages from the spirit world, an omen, or a way to draw strength during difficult times.

 “It is modest of the nightingale not to require anyone to listen to it, but it is also proud of the nightingale not to care whether anyone listens to it or not.”Soren Kierkegaard